Transwede Airways (2005–2010)

 Transwede Airways AB was a charter airline based at Göteborg Landvetter Airport in Landvetter, Härryda Municipality, near Gothenburg.
 Transwede operated flights on wet lease agreements from London City Airport, as well as charter flights.
 The company was owned by Braathens Aviation.
-Transwede Airways had appointed a new CEO, Trygve Gjertsen, who started January 1, 2007, taking over Jimmie Bergqvist.
+Transwede Airways had appointed a new CEO, Trygve Gjertsen, who started on 1 January 2007, taking over from Jimmie Bergqvist.

-The inaugural flight from Stockholm-Arlanda Airport to London City Airport, numbered SK517, took place on February 13, 2006, under Scandinavian Airlines colors.
-This has given place to two daily flights, numbered SK517/518 and SK529/530, with the new Transwede livery, which is a variation of Malmö's.
+The inaugural flight from Stockholm-Arlanda Airport to London City Airport, numbered SK517, took place on 13 February 2006 under Scandinavian Airlines colors.
+This gave way to two daily flights, numbered SK517/518 and SK529/530, with the new Transwede livery, which is a variation of Malmö's.

-As per 31 March 2010 the airline has decided that all activities in the company will end as Transwede has not been operating during 2010.
+As of 31 March 2010 the airline has decided that all activities in the company will end as Transwede has not been operating during 2010.